ASPigman/vba_challenge/README.md

 # VBA Challenge

-You will find an Excel file containing the analyzed annual stock data and files containing the VBA code used to analyze the data.
+You will find an Excel file containing the analyzed annual stock data and a file containing the VBA code used to analyze the data.

 ## Description